kevin-tong-msft/azure-cli-mcp/README.md

 This MCP server currently only works with the `stdio` transport, so it should run locally on your machine, using your Azure CLI credentials.

-### Prerequisites
+### Install and configure the server with Java

 - Install the Azure CLI: you can do this by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - Authenticate to your Azure account.
 You can do this by running `az login` in your terminal.

-### Installing the MCP server

-_You can run `azure-cli-mcp` as a Java executable_

-To run the _Java_ archive, you need to have a Java Virtual Machine (version 17 or higher) installed.
+- Make sure you have Java 17 or higher installed.
+You can check this by running `java -version` in your terminal.

 Binaries are available on the [GitHub Release page](https://github.com/jdubois/azure-cli-mcp/releases), here's how you can download the latest one with the GitHub CLI:

 - Download the latest release: `gh release download --repo jdubois/azure-cli-mcp --pattern='azure-cli-mcp.jar'`

-### Configuring the MCP server with Claude Desktop

-Claude Desktop makes it easy to configure and chat with the MCP server.
-If you want a more advanced usage, we recommend using VS Code (see next section).

-You need to add the server to your `claude_dekstop_config.json` file.
+To use the server from Claude Desktop, add the server to your `claude_desktop_config.json` file.
 Please note that you need to point to the location where you downloaded the `azure-cli-mcp.jar` file.

 ```json